 An Eggplant DAI model is a simple visual representation of the application, interface, or website that you want to test.
-The model helps you coordinate test activity and includes representations of the aspects the UI that you're testing.
-Note that models don't have to be complete or complex to be useful.
+The model helps you coordinate test activity and includes representations of the aspects of the UI that you're testing.
+Models don't have to be complete or complex to be useful.

 Alternatively, if you prefer running tests via scripts, then you might want to skip this section and follow the script based execution method.

 This page describes the basics of model creation, versioning, and manipulation.

 Visually, an Eggplant DAI model resembles a flowchart, but functionally, it's more like a road map.
 User journeys can go in any number of directions to, from, and between the states and actions you define.
 When you run your model, simulated user journeys are generated on the fly by Eggplant DAI algorithms to do this exploratory testing.

 You can also create test cases from the model to cover specific user journeys through the model.